Yedomon/sesamum101/README.md

 # sesamum101

-Background
+# Background

-Sesamum indicum L. is one of the major oil crop traditionally used in Korean food culture as cooking oil, seasoning or decoration food ([Kim et al. 2016](https://www.sciencedirect.com/science/article/pii/S2352618116300099)).
+<div style="text-align: right"> Sesamum indicum L. is one of the major oil crop traditionally used in Korean food culture as cooking oil, seasoning or decoration food ([Kim et al. 2016](https://www.sciencedirect.com/science/article/pii/S2352618116300099)).
 This member of mint family harbors valuable nutritional and health benefits to human mainly for lignans (sesamin, sesamolin, sesaminol and sesamol).
-Based on the recent Korean nutritional and health survey, the daily lignan intake from sesame oil is up to 77% with 18.39 mg  and 13.26 mg per person for males and females respectively ([Kim et al. 2020](https://www.mdpi.com/2304-8158/9/4/394)).
+Based on the recent Korean nutritional and health survey, the daily lignan intake from sesame oil is up to 77% with 18.39 mg  and 13.26 mg per person for males and females respectively ([Kim et al. 2020](https://www.mdpi.com/2304-8158/9/4/394)). </div>